peter88213/aeon3md/docs/usage.md

 ### Types and roles

+- **Outline** - Part and chapter titles.
+Scene summaries as comments.
 - **Summary** as detailed description.
 - **Character** as item type for persons.
 - **Location** as item type for places.